PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

       Before 2.0.0 this option forced the health-check mode to ``active`` (see :meth:`setActiveAuto`).
 After 2.0.0 it restores the previous health-check mode instead.

     Set the server in the default ``auto`` state, enabling health check queries that will set the server ``up`` and ``down`` appropriately.
-    See :meth:`setActiveAuto`, :meth:`Server:setLazyAuto` and :ref:`Healthcheck` to understand the different health-check modes.
+    See :meth:`setActiveAuto`, :meth:`setLazyAuto` and :ref:`Healthcheck` to understand the different health-check modes.

     :param bool status: Set the initial status of the server to ``up`` (true) or ``down`` (false) instead of using the last known status